Development workers (m/f/d) as Digital Ambassadors

 As part of your service as a development worker, you will take on the following tasks:

-• Work could also focus on the challenge of providing innovative solutions for internet access where there is no broadband or for those who do not own a smartphone with a flat-rate mobile data plan
+• Development of innovative solutions for access to the internet where there is no broadband or for those who do not have a smartphone with an affordable data plan.

-• Digital ambassadors often work in a team with complementary skills, and always cooperate closely with local partners, with whom they jointly design and develop the solutions
+• As a Digital Ambassador, you will often work within a GIZ team with complementary skills, but always together with local partners with whom you will design and develop the solutions together.

 Your profile

-• University degree or professional qualification related to digital change (social or political sciences, economics, social work, education, media, ICT, engineering or similar)
+• University degree or professional qualification related to digital transformation (social science, public policy, political science, economics, social work, pedagogy, media, ICT, engineering, or similar).

-• Experience abroad, ideally in Africa and experience in working in intercultural contexts
+• Experience abroad, preferably in non-European countries, and experience in working in intercultural contexts.

-• Sensitivity towards, or experience with, approaches to gender equality
+• Sensitivity to and experience with approaches to gender equality in the sense of German feminist development policy.

-• Teamwork and networking skills combined with the talent to think conceptually and analytically; Structured work style with a high degree of self-organisation, flexibility and creativity
+• Ability to work in a team and networking skills combined with the talent to think conceptually and analytically as well as a structured working style with a high degree of self-organization, flexibility and creativity, and strong communication, presentation and facilitation skills.

 Location information